Funky118/PianoTilesMaster/readme.md

 <h1>Piano Tiles Master</h1>

-A program for the arduino nano's control over a set of sensor/manipulators.
+A programme for the arduino nano's control over a set of sensor/manipulators.
 It will play the game Piano Tiles 2 with hopefully higher precision and speed then a human could.

 The source code is being written in C++ for practice purposes as well as better readability and easier programming.